FOR IMMEDIATE RELEASE

 Maria Lassnig is recognized as one of the preeminent artists living in Europe today and has exhibited her work since the early 1950s.
 She participated in documenta 7 and 10 and was included in countless group exhibitions, most recently "Painting On the Move" in Basel.
 Numerous retrospectives have been devoted to her paintings and drawings, among others the Stedelijk Museum Amsterdam, Kunstmuseum Duesseldorf, the Centre Pompidou in Paris, and the Museum of Modern Art, Ludwig Foundation, in Vienna.
 This show at Friedrich Petzel Gallery is her first gallery exhibition in New York since 1989.

 Catalogues are available at Friedrich Petzel Gallery.
-For further questions, call 212.
-680 94 67 or e-mail at firstname.lastname@example.org
+For further information, please contact the gallery at firstname.lastname@example.org, or call (212) 680-9467.